-As part of Heck foods UK Movember awareness campaign this month I have been asked to help them help you.
+As part of Heck foods UK Movember awareness campaign this month.
+This has led me to help them help you.
 This month Heck foods are changing their name to CHECK for the month.
 It will rename itself as CHECK for the duration of November, in order to encourage men to have a search for lumps on their scrotum.
-I have shared my link to the most awesome Heck recipe a simple take on a mini roast using their sausages and some veg.
+I have shared my link to the most awesome Heck recipe.
+It is a simple take on a mini roast using their sausages and some veg.
 So lets dive in and share the campaign with you.

-These worrying results were commissioned by HECK – a Yorkshire-based sausage brand which is working alongside the world-leading men’s health charity The Movember Foundation.
+These worrying results were commissioned by HECK.
+Heck a Yorkshire-based sausage brand which is working alongside the world-leading men’s health charity.
+The Movember Foundation.

 You will be surprised alarming new research has revealed.
 A survey of 2,000 people has discovered the true extent of the taboo subject, with 82% of blokes unwilling to talk to their doctor about any issues with their genitals.

 The survey comes ahead of the annual tache-athon next Wednesday 22nd November 2017, with men across the UK sporting their best facial hair in support of men’s health.